KuechlerO/homepage/about.md

 However, for my undergraduate studies I moved to the city Saarbrücken in Saarland, which is at the borders to France and Luxembourg.
 After my successful graduation with a Bachelor in Bioinformatics I decided to take a break from studies and do instead a voluntary social year with the humanitarian organization <a href="https://adra.org/" target="_blank">ADRA</a> in Uganda.
 Enriched by countless inspiring encounters and unique experiences which pushed me strongly forward in my personal development, I chose to continue with my Bioinformatics studies in Berlin at Freie Universität Berlin.
-And here I am today: Closely to the end of my studies of my Master in Bioinformatics.
+And here I am today: ~~Closely to the end of my studies of my Master in Bioinformatics.~~ I've made it!
+And even better: I'm now pursuing my PhD. at the Charité Hospital of Berlin! :D

 <h4>In my freetime you will find me:</h4>
 <div class="row">